mikemiler/secure-login-collector/readme.txt

 == Installation ==

 1. Install and activate the plugin
-2. Go to Login Data → Settings to configure notifications (and retention if you're on Pro)
+2. Go to Login Data → Settings to configure notifications
+3. Register your master password for decryption of login data
-3. Create a page and add shortcode: `[secure_login_form]`
+4. Create a page and add shortcode: `[seculoco_form]`
-4. Share the page link with clients
+5. Share the page link with clients

 For the Pro version (separate plugin available from Freemius), register your passkey device after installation.